 - A suspension with rolling radius R=300mm has an unbalance of 1oz(28.35g) at the tire rim of radius r=170mm.
-The vehicle is travelling at 70mph. - What is the unbalance force frequency and magnitude? - Typical tire radial rate k1=175N/mm, ride rate k2=17.5N/mm, unsprung mass m1=40kg, C=1500Ns/m - Wheel hop frequency - Vehicle speed at resonance - Force transmitted to the body per unit force at the spindle at the vehicle speed corresponding to wheel hop
+The vehicle is travelling at 70mph. - What is the unbalance force frequency and magnitude? - For McPherson strut front suspension, typical tire radial rate k1=175N/mm, ride rate k2=17.5N/mm, unsprung mass m1=40kg, C=1500Ns/m - Wheel hop frequency (moving at the vehicle speed) - Vehicle speed at resonance - Force transmitted to the body per unit force at the spindle at the vehicle speed corresponding to wheel hop